Interventions, Where and How? Experimental Design for Causal Models at Scale: Introduction

-\begin{assumption}[Single Target] Each intervention is atomic and applied on a single target of the SCM. \end{assumption}
+\begin{assumption}[Single Target] Each intervention is atomic and applied to a single target of the SCM. \end{assumption}

-Additionally, we assume that interventions are planned and executed in batches of size $\mathcal{B}$, with a fixed budget of total interventions given by $\texttt{Number of Batches} \times \mathcal{B}$, and we are interested in recovering the full graph $\mathbf{G}$ with a small number of batches.
+Additionally, we assume that interventions are planned and executed in batches of size $\mathcal{B}$, with a fixed budget of total interventions given by $\texttt{Number of Batches} \times \mathcal{B}$.
+We also assume that the underlying graph is sparse, as is the case in all the real-world settings~\citep{bengio2019meta,schmidt2007learning}.
+Experimental design is preferable in sparse graph settings as the number of informative intervention targets and values would be significantly less compared to dense graphs.
+Many nodes corresponding to a sparse graph would have very less probability of having parent sets, and hence preforming experiments with a random policy is not maximally informative.
+Finally, we are interested in recovering the full graph $\mathbf{G}$ with a small number of batches.
+As with all causal inference tasks, the assumptions that we make above have to be carefully verified for the application of interest.

-We show that our overall approach performs better than the state of the art active causal discovery baselines in both the linear and nonlinear SCM settings.
-In addition, our approach achieves superior results in the real nonlinear dataset, DREAM.
+We show that our methods, \greedycbed~and~\softcbed, perform better than the state-of-the-art active causal discovery baselines in linear and nonlinear SCM settings.
+In addition, our approach achieves superior results in the real-world inspired nonlinear dataset, DREAM~\citep{greenfield2010dream4}.